ernstc/Golib/README.md

 This project it's been for me the launch ramp in my learning path in computer science.
 I have learned so much doing GOLIB.

 This project has been created on a PC 386SX 25Mhz with 4 MB of RAM and 40 MB hard drive gently made available by my dear friends **Berardino** and **Raffaele**.
-GOLIB has been written with Borland Turbo Pascal 7 and Assembly.
+GOLIB has been written with [Borland Pascal 7.0](https://winworldpc.com/product/borland-pascal/7x) and [Turbo Assembler 2.0](https://winworldpc.com/product/turbo-assembler/20).

 GOLIB has never been released, but now it's time to share for not forgetting and preserving this my personal milestone.